snuspl/pluto/README.md

     The example shows how to implement a simple stateless query and submit it to the MIST.
     The code sets the environment(Hostnames and ports of MIST, source, sink), generates a simple stateless query, and submits it to the MIST.
-    The query reads strings from a source server, filter strings which start with "HelloMist:", trim "HelloMist:" part of the filtered strings, and send them to a sink server.
+    The query reads strings from a source server, filter strings which start with "HelloMIST:", trim "HelloMIST:" part of the filtered strings, and send them to a sink server.

 2. Run HelloMist
     ```